dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 RTL-SDR:
 ========
 the rtl sdr hardware is automatically detected (librtlsdr must be installed).
-All works fine, except the auto-beacon-lock.
-This is work in progess.
+All works fine, except the auto-beacon-lock which works not as good as with the SDRplay receiver.

 Prerequisites: